drlsn/gwent-clone-api-doc/README.md

 ![ISO Standard 25010](images/iso-25010.png)

-There is many things to explain here.
+&nbsp;&nbsp;&nbsp;&nbsp; There is many things to explain here.
 I am obviously not going to cover every single item from the list.
 I'll choose many of them and try to organize it in a more understandable for me way and also, based information available through the web, define what it really means.
 Actually, meanings I'm going to give it might somewhat differ from other definitions, because I'll be leaning towards a pragmatic use of it.
 The key is to learn how improve the quality of code and other resources and have a measurable, preferably automated way of control over it.

 ### Deliverables